Michael Martínez (baseball)

-Michael Gabriel Martínez Tiburcio (born September 16, 1982) is a Dominican professional baseball utility player for the High Point Rockers of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Philadelphia Phillies, Pittsburgh Pirates, Cleveland Indians, Boston Red Sox, and Tampa Bay Rays.
+Michael Gabriel Martínez Tiburcio (born September 16, 1982) is a Dominican professional baseball utility player who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Pittsburgh Pirates, Cleveland Indians, Boston Red Sox, and Tampa Bay Rays.
+In a seven-year MLB career, Martínez played every position except catcher and first baseman.

+Early life and amateur career

+Martínez was born in Santo Domingo, Dominican Republic, to a family of modest means.
+His mother worked as a domestic worker, washing and ironing clothes, while his father was a construction foreman who built numerous houses throughout the Dominican Republic.

+Initially, Martínez focused primarily on basketball rather than baseball.
+He played professionally in the Dominican basketball league, appearing as a reinforcement player for teams including Bonao and other clubs in the superior tournament.
+He was a member of Club 29 de Junio in Los Minas, where he won a championship alongside players such as Kikima.

+From 2004 to 2005, Martínez served in the Dominican National Police, where he also played amateur baseball.
+Despite having participated in several baseball tryouts with major league organizations, including sessions with Detroit Tigers scouts Ramón Peña and others, he had not secured a professional contract by age 22, an unusually advanced age for a baseball prospect.

+In 2005, following a police league championship game, Martínez was spotted by Washington Nationals scout Pablo Neftalí Cruz.
+After initially hesitating due to concerns about leaving his stable position with the police force, Martínez ultimately decided to sign his first professional baseball contract with Washington for $7,000.
+The decision required him to leave the National Police, as he could not maintain both positions simultaneously.

 Professional career

 Washington Nationals

-Martínez began in the Washington Nationals organization, commencing his professional career in 2006.
+Martínez began his professional baseball career in the Washington Nationals organization in 2006 at the age of 23, following his signing the previous year.
+His late entry into professional baseball, combined with his background in law enforcement and professional basketball, made him an unconventional prospect.
 That year, he played for the Vermont Lake Monsters, Savannah Sand Gnats and Potomac Nationals, hitting a combined .265 with 11 stolen bases in 82 games.
 In 2007, he played for the Hagerstown Suns and hit .250 with 13 stolen bases in 116 games.
 He played for the Potomac Nationals and Harrisburg Senators in 2009, posting a .259 batting average with 10 steals.
 In 2010, he played for the Senators and Syracuse Chiefs, hitting a combined .272 with 11 home runs and 23 stolen bases.